 Q=crystal 3rd overtone

 After final assembly and testing, thoroughly coat everything on the board except the battery contacts with fingernail polish.....both sides.
-Clear, five minute epoxy can then be used to embed the entire board if desired, except where the battery sits of course.
-I no longer embed the boards: the lacquer do a good job of water proofing.
+Epoxy can then be used to embed the entire board if desired, except where the battery sits of course.
+The lacquer does a good job of water proofing.

 A strip of nickel battery tab salvaged from old nicad battery packs will work, too, and doesn't corrode as fast as the brass.

 Anyone who has test equipment or breadboarding or prototyping skills and wishing to participate in making this transmitter project better should contact me.
 I will be willing to share a few different transistors and such.

 WARNING: Note that a recent Ebay order of 5ml sample vials had a different inside diameter than previous purchase.
 With the newly purchased vials, neither standard size thead bobbins (for thread trailing), or the above size transmitters fit inside.
 The photo shows the new and old comparison.
 To order the correct size vial, look closely at the auction photo and only purchase those that have identical features to the ID photo.
 A U.S. quarter fits loosely inside the correct size sample container.